christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 the failure of a single computer can prevent ticket sales for a considerable time, causing a loss of revenue and passenger goodwill.
-Availability is achieved through replication.
+Availability is achieved through replication[^load-balancing].
 By having more than one copy of important information, the service continues to be usable even when some copies are inaccessible, for example, because of a crash of the computer where a copy was stored."

-\todo{Infobox}
-Load balancing is another technique for achieving high availability through service replication.
-Since this work only deals with data replication, this topic is not covered here.
+[^load-balancing]: Load balancing is another technique for achieving high availability through service replication.
+Since this work only deals with data replication, this topic is not covered here (although some session data must be replicated between these services if they are not stateless in the first place).

-"Building reliable distributed systems at a worldwide scale demands trade-offs between consistency and availability.
-Consistency is a property of the distributed system which ensures that every node or replica has the same view of data at a given time, irrespective of which client has updated the data.
-Trading some consistency for availability can oftentimes lead to dramatic improvements in scalability [@pritchett2008base].
+Building scalable and reliable distributed systems requires a trade-off between consistency and availability.
+Consistency is a property of the distributed system that ensures that every node or replica has the same view of the data at a given point in time, regardless of which client updated the data.
+Deciding to trade some consistency for availability can often lead to dramatic improvements in scalability [@pritchett2008base].

 Consistency is an ambiguous term in data systems: in the sense of the ACID model (Atomic, Consistent, Isolated and Durable), it is a very different property than the one described in CAP.
 In the distributed systems literature in general, consistency is understood as a spectrum of models with different guarantees and correctness properties, as well as various constraints on performance.